thosgood/this-weeks-finds/markdown/201-250/week203.md

 week203

-Last week I posed this puzzle: to find a \"Golden Object\".
+Last week I posed this puzzle: to find a "Golden Object".

 A couple days ago I got a wonderful solution from Robin Houston, a computer science grad student at the University of Manchester.
 So, I